-- (a) without undue delay, transmit the complaint to the competent supervisory authority, and - (b) inform the data subject of the transmission of the complaint. - (4) Where a complaint is transmitted to the Commission in accordance with the law of a Member State giving effect to Article 52(2) of the Directive, the complaint shall, for the purposes of this Part, be deemed to be a complaint lodged, on the date on which the complaint is received by the Commission, with the Commission in accordance with subsection (1).
+- (b) inform the data subject of the transmission of the complaint. - (4) Where a complaint is transmitted to the Commission in accordance with the law of a Member State giving effect to Article 52(2) of the Directive, the complaint shall, for 30 the purposes of this Part, be deemed to be a complaint lodged, on the date on which the complaint is received by the Commission, with the Commission in accordance with subsection (1).